 "When you see the tape with Stossel," says Schultz, "you don’t see all the interviews.
 He tried to do several of them with me that night, three or four.
 You see, the one they wanted you to see."

-David Schultz grew up under impoverished surroundings in Western Tennessee and was obligated to fight for everything he had from an early age.
-He was first trained by Herb Welch, whose first lessons in professional wrestling were more focused on dissuading a young Shultz by taking him to the brink of exhaustion and dispensing plenty of pain by stretching him.
+David Schultz grew up in impoverished surroundings in Western Tennessee and was obligated to fight for everything he had from an early age.
+He was first trained by Herb Welch, whose first lessons in professional wrestling focused on dissuading a young Shultz by taking him to the brink of exhaustion and dispensing plenty of pain by stretching him.
 Schultz could barely walk after the brutal sessions with Welch, and he would regularly have to be gingerly helped out of the car by his wife.
-Despite the punishment, the future Dr. D did not falter and continued on with his lessons.
+Despite the punishment, the future Dr. D did not falter and continued with his lessons.
 Welch, who would fight people on oil rigs and carnivals (or Athletic Shows), was one of the last pillars of the old guard of rough grapplers who learned from the earliest pioneers of the sport who practiced the dangerous art of catch-as-catch-can (wrestling in which all holds are permitted).

-When starting out, David Schultz was not smartened up to the intricacies of professional wrestling.
+When starting, David Schultz was not smartened up to the intricacies of professional wrestling.
 Instead, he was mostly taught hooking maneuvers that could legitimately cripple an opponent if needed so that he would be able to hold his own in and out of the ring.
-Later, a befuddled Schultz was told he “wouldn’t make a dime” in the business like that and was eventually taught to actually “work.”
-Welch would also tell him, “Don’t go outside and talk to the fans and sign autographs because you’re a heel.
-If you do and people see you doing that, they’ll say, ‘He’s not that bad of a guy.’”
+Later, a befuddled Schultz was told he "wouldn’t make a dime" in the business like that and was eventually taught to actually "work."
+Welch would also tell him, "Don’t go outside and talk to the fans and sign autographs because you’re a heel.
+If you do and people see you doing that, they’ll say, ‘He’s not that bad of a guy.’"

 Schultz debuted in the small Missouri town of Malden for very little money and sometimes wrestled up to five times per card, earning $10-$15 for three hours of work that was supposed to cover gas and other expenses.

-He rapidly found success in Stampede Wrestling in Canada owned by Stu Hart, as well as various other NWA territories like in the Pacific Northwest, Tennesee, Florida, and later main-eventing with Verne Gagne’s AWA and Hulk Hogan.
-In the WWF, he was portrayed as “a tough backwater hick with a (hired) inbred family, and a passion for shotguns,” according to The Pro Wrestling Hall of Fame: The Heels by Greg Oliver and Steve Johnson.
-In a segment on Tuesday Night Titans, Schultz says he got a lot of heat for the way he treated “his family” and received a lot of hate mail, including people calling child protective services.
+He rapidly found success in Stampede Wrestling in Canada owned by Stu Hart and various other NWA territories like in the Pacific Northwest, Tennesee, Florida, and later main-eventing with Verne Gagne’s AWA and Hulk Hogan.
+In the WWF, he was portrayed as "a tough backwater hick with a (hired) inbred family, and a passion for shotguns," according to The Pro Wrestling Hall of Fame: The Heels by Greg Oliver and Steve Johnson.
+In a segment on Tuesday Night Titans, Schultz says he got a lot of heat for the way he treated "his family" and received a lot of hate mail, including people calling child protective services.
 The children on the segment would start crying and had to be reminded that Schultz wasn’t really mad at them!